victorcastro/docs/docs/conversation/conversation-optin.md

 #### Opt-In Response

 The response for Opt-In is the registered request.
-The result is returned on the webhook with OPT_IN trigger, see [**Opt-In Notification**](doc:conversation-optin#opt-in-notification).
+The result is returned through the webhook with OPT_IN trigger, see [**Opt-In Notification**](doc:conversation-optin#opt-in-notification).

 #### Opt-In Notification

-The result of registering an Opt-In is posted to the webhook having OPT_IN trigger set.
+The result of registering an Opt-In is posted to the webhook which has OPT_IN trigger set.

-Below is an example for Opt-In Notification.
+Below you can find an example for Opt-In Notification.

 ```json
 {